 Photomultiplier Tube (PMT) modules combine a PMT with a high voltage supply and often other signal processing electronics.
 A variety of PMT modules are available which differ in output signal format (current or voltage), spectral response, amplifier gain and bandwidth, as well as the size of the active area.
 8mm Voltage and Current Output types feature 8mm head-on photomultiplier tubes, 1V/μA 20kHz low noise amplifiers, and can be fiber-coupled using either #57-567 SMA Adapter or #57-568 FC Adapter.
 8mm Current Output types feature low ripple noise and fast settling times.
-15mm Voltage Output types feature 15mm head-on photomultiplier tubes and 0.1V/μA 200kHz amplifiers. #57-731 4 x 20mm Current Output type is a high gain (107) PMT module suitable for use in broadband spectrophotometers and other precision photometric instruments.
+15mm Voltage Output types feature 15mm head-on photomultiplier tubes and 0.1V/μA 200kHz amplifiers. #66-272 3.7 x 13.0mm Current Output type is a high gain (107) PMT module suitable for use in broadband spectrophotometers and other precision photometric instruments.
 Rectangular active area PMT modules deliver high sensitivity with gains as high as 107 and fast response times.
-The recommended power supply for all the PMT modules is #57-987.
+The recommended power supplies for the PMT modules are #57-987 or #84-956.

-Typical applications include Raman spectroscopy, flow cytometry, fluorescence detection, DNA chip analyzers, multi-photon microscopy, radiation monitoring, semiconductor wafer inspection, laser range finding, broadband spectrophotometers and other precision photometric instruments.
+Typical applications include Raman spectroscopy, flow cytometry, fluorescence detection, DNA chip analyzers, multi-photon microscopy, radiation monitoring, semiconductor wafer inspection, laser range finding, broadband spectrophotometers, polymerase chain reaction (PCR) diagnostic instruments, and other precision photometric instruments.

 Suitable for low-light-level detection applications, the photomultiplier tube (PMT) provides extremely high sensitivity and ultra-fast response.
 PMTs consist of a photocathode followed by a series of dynodes and an electron collector (anode) in a highly evacuated glass or metal can envelope.
 When light enters the photocathode of a photomultiplier tube, photoelectrons are emitted from the photocathode.
 These photoelectrons are multiplied by secondary electron emission through the dynodes and then collected by the anode as an output pulse.
 The gain of the PMT, that is the ratio of anode output current to the photoelectric current from the photocathode, is directly related to the supply voltage.
 PMTs generally operate with a bias between photocathode and anode of 500V to about 1200V DC or higher.
 The photocathode composition determines the spectral response, the quantum efficiency at each wavelength, the overall uniformity of photomultiplier sensitivity, and the dark current.